minprog/programming-1/10 Lectures/03 Week 1 Wednesday/20 Wednesday.md

 * Take advantage of [Office Hours][3]!

 * Problem Set 0 is due on Friday.
 This is a day later than the usual deadline.
-For Problem Set 1, you’ll have the opportunity to extend the deadline from Thursday to Friday by completing some warm-up exercises.
+For Problem Set 1, you'll have the opportunity to extend the deadline from Thursday to Friday by completing some warm-up exercises.

 * Get the CS50 Appliance at [cs50.net/appliance][4].
-Problem Set 1’s specification will walk you through setting it up.
+Problem Set 1's specification will walk you through setting it up.

 ## From Last Time

   * To translate source code into object code, we used a compiler.
-Inside your computer, the CPU knows what the 0’s and 1’s actually mean, whether it be print, add, subtract, etc.
+Inside your computer, the CPU knows what the 0's and 1's actually mean, whether it be print, add, subtract, etc.

   * We ported our "hello, world" Scratch program to C.

 ### `hello, world!`

-  * Let’s begin to tease apart the syntax of our very first C program:
+  * Let's begin to tease apart the syntax of our very first C program:

 	    #include <stdio.h>